dcato98/pi-pm-monitor/README.md

 # Air Quality Monitor
-Measure AQI based on PM2.5 or PM10 with a Raspberry Pi and a SDS011 particle sensor.
+Measure air quality (PM2.5 and PM10) with a SDS011 particle sensor on a Raspberry Pi.
+Units reported in μg/m3.

 Tested on Ubuntu Server 20.04.4 LTS, Python 3.8.10.
 PRs welcome.